jfx2006/thunderbird-ci-docs/Major Releases/ESR 78.md

 ESR 78
 ========================

-This document is to supplement
+This document is to supplement what's in Bugzilla, not replace it.
+For Thunderbird 78, there is a meta bug for build-relate